Ada-Developers-Academy/core-pses/09/bst-height.md

 The path from 22 -> 43 -> 38 contains 3 nodes.
 The path from 22 -> 43 -> 55 contains 3 nodes.

-We want to return 4 here as that is the maximum amount of nodes from the root to any leaf in the tree.
+The function should return 4 here as that is the maximum amount of nodes from the root to any leaf in the tree.
 ```

 **Example 3:**